396 cameras loaded

 I focused on the twentieth century and I decided to concentrate on roll film instead of plate or instant cameras.

-Since January 2012 I acquired and photographed with more than 300 different film cameras.
+Since January 2012 I acquired and photographed with almost 400 different film cameras.

 I call it the FLASHBACK project.